zairahussain27/Portfolio/README.md

 Welcome to my AI Engineering Portfolio!

 This repository showcases my work in **Generative AI, Large Language Models (LLMs), Machine Learning, and Full-Stack AI Development**.
-The projects featured here are built to solve real-world problems using modern AI technologies, intelligent automation, and production-ready software engineering practices.
+The projects featured here are built to solve real-world problems using modern AI technologies, intelligent automation, and production-ready software engineering practices

 From LLM-powered applications and machine learning systems to AI-driven analytics and full-stack deployments, this portfolio reflects my passion for building intelligent products with real-world impact.